angelcervantesa/angelcervantesa/README.md

 Be weary of any links that you are opening in your broswer, any message on ANY social media platform (Instagram, Twitter, Snapchat, etc.) it can be malicious and unsafe, yes, even from "verified" accounts.
 Block and Move on.

-Be yourself, be who you are, introduce yourself, you have a voice, and its most likely beautiful ...
-There is someone just like you.
-Have faith in the community, WE GOT YOU :D
+Be yourself, be who you are, introduce yourself, you have a voice, and its most likely beautiful.

 *hug*
 #